 As businesses become increasingly more mobile and global, consumer technology is setting everyone's expectations.
 If I can easily stream live sport, music, and films from a smartphone and download any number of collaboration tools instantly, why should I put up with the frustrating technology my business provides.

-For example, for many of my customers, the Skype smartphone app is resulting in employees using traditional phones less as they work from home or take part in voice or video conference calls in the field between customer meetings.
+For example, for many of my customers, the Teams smartphone app is resulting in employees using traditional phones less as they work from home or take part in voice or video conference calls in the field between customer meetings.

 So if you start to find that key people are walking or your new international office is not delivering ask yourself if you need a digital workplace strategy.

 Importantly from your employee’s perspective, if you get it right, virtual working will allow people to blend their personal needs and professional obligations which will enable you to attract and retain highly productive and motivated people.
 In my opinion, it offers a no-brainer slam dunk ROI (Return On Investment), for example: